Student Accessibility Services

 Students and their providers may refer to the Documentation Guidelines for helpful information used to determine reasonable accommodations.

-Disability related information is treated in a confidential manner and will only be shared on a need to know basis.
+Disability related information is treated in a confidential manner and will only be shared on a need to know basis in compliance with federal privacy laws.

 Registration Process & Documentation

-The registration process is designed to gather and review documentation:
+The registration process is designed to gather and review documentation and information:

 1. Register with SAS online and complete the provided intake form.
 When the form is processed by the department, the student will receive an email notification and will then be able to upload documentation to File Uploads on the SAS Online Portal.

-2. Provide supporting documentation.
-This would include assessments and letters relating to the disability and requested accommodations from a healthcare provider, mental health professional, school psychologist, teachers or the educational system and documents such as a neuropsychological or psycho-educational evaluation, Individualized Education Program (IEP), 504 Plan, Summary of Performance (SOP), and teacher observations.
+2. Provide supporting documentation and information.
+This would include assessments and letters relating to the disability a from a healthcare provider, mental health professional, school psychologist, teachers or the educational system and documents such as a neuropsychological or psycho-educational evaluation.
+A strong emphasis is also placed on the student's self-report.

-3. Meet with a SAS professional staff member in person or by phone to review your history of disability-related accommodation/service use and to discuss how current needs can be addressed.
+3. Meet with a SAS professional staff member virtually or in person to review your history of disability-related accommodation/service use and to discuss how current needs can be addressed.

 Disability-related information is treated in a confidential manner based on laws, regulations, and university policies.
 Written documentation should be complete and legible.
-We request documentation be typewritten letters or reports, or signed by professionals. on letterhead in a PDF format.
+We request documentation be typewritten letters or reports, and signed by professionals on letterhead in a PDF format.
 Documentation must be in English.

 Documentation should include though not necessarily be limited to the following: